 - Cauliflower, as well as parsnips, turnips, and other root vegetables, can be stored loosely in a bag with a paper towel to soak up extra moisture.

-- Salad greens and herbs can be stored in bags or glass containers sealed with a good bit of air inside.
+- Salad greens (like kale or arugula) and herbs can be stored in bags or glass containers sealed with air.

 - To store lettuce, remove the store band, cut the end off, and separate the leaves.
-Wash the leaves with cold water and then dry off partially by spinning in a salad spinner or shaking excess water off manually.
-Next, add paper towels to a container (or even the salad spinner or colander), then top with the lettuce, and cover the leaves with paper towels which will help to absorb the excess moisture in the container.
+Wash the leaves with cold water and then dry them partially by spinning them in a salad spinner or shaking off excess water manually.
+Next, add paper towels to a container (or even the salad spinner or colander), top with the lettuce, and cover the leaves with paper towels, which will help absorb the excess moisture in the container.

 - Store in the fridge.
 Make sure the leaves are just damp, not completely wet or soggy – you don’t want to induce rotting from excess moisture.